-Optimizing lead-gen campaigns with Google AdWords requires the same principles you incorporate with e-commerce: tightly themed ad groups, testing ad copy and offers, and a variety of keywords.
+Optimizing lead-gen campaigns with Google Ads requires the same principles you incorporate with e-commerce: tightly themed ad groups, testing ad copy and offers, and a variety of keywords.
 The major differences are the types of calls-to-action and the landing pages, as evidenced by the previous examples.

 The goal is to keep topping off the funnel with qualified leads, and you do this by collecting information from your visitors.
 It’s a numbers game because not every click you get is going to convert, therefore you need to cast a wide net and increase your chances of getting qualified leads with PPC.

 Entice visitors with offers.
 Offer something (e.g., a free white paper or guide) in exchange for the visitor’s email, name, and more.
 At the very least, give them the opportunity to sign up for your blog or follow you on social media.
 Though the latter outcomes are not ideal, you at least have not wasted the click by getting nothing for it.

 Use focused landing pages.
 Repeat the benefits and why the person should give you their information.
 Ask for just the right amount of pertinent information instead of making the transaction appear laborious by asking for too much information.
 Use primary and secondary CTAs.
 Test landing page length and fields.
 In short, make it as frictionless as possible.